-If fair value of the foreclosed assets is lower than the debt amount, the difference constitutes a liability of the borrower to the Bank, which It may appear be subject of restructuring or debt recovery.
+If fair value of the foreclosed assets is lower than the debt amount, the difference constitutes a liability of the borrower to BOŚ Group, which may be subject of restructuring or debt recovery.

-There are no foreclosed assets in the Bank.
+There are no foreclosed assets in BOŚ Group.

-3.19.
+2.19.
 Prepayments, accrued income, accruals and deferred income